 Highlights: Playful, Charming, Sociable

-I had to throw in this curve ball because it’s ironically funny.
-Despite the name, the Dutch Mastiff is neither Dutch nor a Mastiff.
+I had to throw in this curve ball in because it’s ironic yet funny.
+The Dutch Mastiff is neither Dutch nor a Mastiff.
 Rather, it’s the Chinese Pug.
 Though having originated from China, they do share their lineage with the Tibetan Mastiff.

 When these dogs first appeared in the Netherlands, they were called Dutch Mastiffs or Dwarf Mastiffs.
 Of course, they’re not your typical “mastiff” dogs.
 However, they were called this due to the mastiff-like wrinkles and body contours.